 - Fold in zucchini and chocolate chips.

-- Prepare struesel topping by mixing together light brown sugar, granulated sugar, flour, cinnamon, and salt.
-Mix in cubed butter with a fork until pea-sized balls are formed.
+- Prepare streusel topping by mixing together light brown sugar, granulated sugar, flour, cinnamon, and salt.
+Mix in cubed butter with a fork or pastry cutter until pea-sized balls are formed.

 - Bake for 22-25 minutes until a toothpick inserted in the center of the muffins comes out clean.